GSA/search.digitalgov.gov/_posts/2017-09-22-searchgov-faqs-indexing.md

 ## Q: Why are you changing your name?

 We’re changing our name to make things simpler.
-In the past, we’ve been FirstGov Search, FirstSearch, USAGov Search, USASearch, and are currently DigitalGov Search.
+In the past, we’ve been FirstGov Search, FirstSearch, USAGov Search, USASearch, and most recently DigitalGov Search.
 Our new name is short, simple, and easy to remember.

 # Indexing